AI for Delivery Route Supervisor

 Use Otter.ai as Your Real-Time Exception Log

-You'll use Otter.ai as a running spoken log during your active shift, capturing every exception, decision, and notable event by voice so that your end-of-day report writes itself from real data ins...
+By the end of this guide, you'll use Otter.ai as a running spoken log during your active shift — capturing every exception, decision, and notable event by voice so that your end-of-day report write...

 Build Your Route Supervisor Writing Assistant in Claude

-You'll have Claude set up as a personalized writing assistant that already knows your company name, your preferred tone, your common documentation formats, and your operation's specific terminology.
+By the end of this guide, you'll have Claude set up as a personalized writing assistant that already knows your company name, your preferred tone, your common documentation formats, and your operat...

 Intermediate30-45 minutes